 Determining time worked in Texas

 Texas follows the national definitions of “workweek” and “hours worked” set by the Department of Labor (DOL).
-This means that in Texas, a workweek is any seven-day period – it can start on any day of the week and at any time, as long as it encompasses 168 consecutive hours.
+This means that in Texas, a workweek is any consecutive seven-day period—it can start on any day of the week and at any time, as long as it encompasses 168 consecutive hours.
 Likewise, since the DOL states that all hours during which an employee is present at an employer-determined location for work purposes are hours worked, Texas uses this definition as well.

 Overtime pay and tracking in Texas

-In Texas, nonexempt employees must be paid time and a half for any hours worked beyond 40 hours in a workweek.
+In Texas, nonexempt employees must be paid time and a half for any hours worked beyond 40 hours in a workweek, so timekeeping is important.
 Exemptions are based on salary and duties.

 Texas final wage payment